awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 The EC2 Fleet would launch four instances \(30 divided by 8, result rounded up\)\.
 With the `lowestPrice` strategy, all four instances come from the pool that provides the lowest price per unit\.
 With the `diversified` strategy, the fleet launches one instance in each of the three pools, and the fourth instance in whichever of the three pools provides the lowest price per unit\.

-## Walkthrough: Using EC2 Fleet with Instance Weighting<a name="ec2-fleet-instance-weighting-walkthrough"></a>
+## Tutorial: Using EC2 Fleet with Instance Weighting<a name="ec2-fleet-instance-weighting-walkthrough"></a>

-This walkthrough uses a fictitious company called Example Corp to illustrate the process of requesting an EC2 Fleet using instance weighting\.
+This tutorial uses a fictitious company called Example Corp to illustrate the process of requesting an EC2 Fleet using instance weighting\.

 ### Objective<a name="ec2-fleet-instance-weighting-walkthrough-objective"></a>